-Primary Air Valve - The primary air valve can be removed by lifting the handle until the locating pin is released and pull out of the stove.
+Once the valve release plate is its lowered position as shown above the primary air valve can be removed by lifting the handle until the locating pin is released and pull out of the stove.

-To install the primary air valve slide the valve in centrally until you hear the locating pin click into place.
+To install the primary air valve, slide the valve in centrally until you hear the locating pin click into place.
 There is a back stop to help guide the valve into place.
-Check fit by opening and closing valve.
+Check fit by opening and closing the valve.
+Once you are happy with the fit, tighten the two countersunk socket set screws in the base until the valve release plate is in its upper position.